Shopify/shopify-app-js/packages/apps/shopify-api/docs/reference/webhooks/getTopicsAdded.md

 # shopify.webhooks.getTopicsAdded

 Fetches all topics that were added to the registry.
+Unless your app needs different webhooks for different shops, we recommend using [app-specific webhooks](https://shopify.dev/docs/apps/build/webhooks/subscribe#app-specific-subscriptions) instead.
+If you use only app-specific webhooks, you do not need to use `shopify.webhooks.getTopicsAdded`.

 ## Example